MPP class of 2020 during induction. Photo by John Cairns

 Faculty and students acted at high speed when the pandemic took hold to create the Oxford COVID-19 Government Response Tracker, which tracks and compares policy responses to the pandemic, and is powered by hundreds of volunteers around the world.
 Covering 190 countries and many subnational jurisdictions, it has become the primary information source worldwide for comparative information on what governments are doing in response to coronavirus.
 Its open data have been used by governments and media throughout the pandemic, and its findings have appeared everywhere from the BBC to the New York Times to speeches by New Zealand’s Prime Minister Jacinda Ardern or Spanish Prime Minister Pedro Sanchez.

 Many of our alumni have spent the year involved in the COVID fight.
 Humanitarian workers Aleksandra Wisniewska (MPP 2017) and Mariam Mikadze Giorgiadze (MPP 2016) stayed on in Yemen after COVID-19 broke out, even as other humanitarian workers were evacuated, to help with health, safe water, and even dead body management.
 Aleksandra wrote a moving blog about the support they provided one another.
-Mrunmai Joshi (MPP 2018) worked in the Government of Kerala’s COVID-19 War Room; Zuzana Hlavkova (MPP 2018) volunteered in Slovakia's nationwide testing programme; Leimer Tejeda (MPP 2018) worked on the COVID-19 response in the Dominican Republic; and Serene Singh (MPP 2019) led a campaign to tackle misinformation across South Asia.
+Mrunmai Joshi (MPP 2018) worked in the Government of Kerala’s COVID-19 War Room; Zuzana Hlavkova (MPP 2018) volunteered in Slovakia's nationwide testing programme; Leimer Tejeda (MPP 2018) worked on the COVID-19 response in Cox's Bazar, Bangladesh, as part of her wider work responding to the Rohingya refugee crisis; and Serene Singh (MPP 2019) led a campaign to tackle misinformation across South Asia.
 Several of our alumni were right on the front line as doctors.

 Moving the MPP online